OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/04-Review_Old_Backup_and_Unreferenced_Files_for_Sensitive_Information.md

 The basic guessing attack should be run against the webroot, and also against all directories that have been identified through other enumeration techniques.
 More advanced/effective guessing attacks can be performed as follows:

-- Identify the file extensions in use within known areas of the application (e.g. jsp, aspx, html), and use a basic wordlist appended with each of these extensions (or use a longer list of common extensions if resources permit).
+- Identify the file extensions in use within known areas of the application (e.g. JSP, ASPX, HTML), and use a basic wordlist appended with each of these extensions (or use a longer list of common extensions if resources permit).
 - For each file identified through other enumeration techniques, create a custom wordlist derived from that filename.
 Get a list of common file extensions (including ~, bak, txt, src, dev, old, inc, orig, copy, tmp, swp, etc.) and use each extension before, after, and instead of, the extension of the actual filename.

 Note: Windows file copying operations generate filenames prefixed with "Copy of " or localized versions of this phrase, hence they do not change file extensions.
 While "Copy of " files typically do not disclose source code when accessed, they might yield valuable information in case they cause errors when invoked.